prabinbessie/MeroShare-automation/docs/SECURITY.md

 5. **Document Incident**: Post-mortem analysis

 ## Compliance
+> i hereby confirm that this automation system adheres to the following security and ethical guidelines:
 - Respects MeroShare Terms of Service
 - No security bypass attempts
 - User authorization required